oss-review-toolkit/ort/docs/getting-started.md

     url: "https://github.com/jshttp/mime-types.git"
     revision: "7c4ce23d7354fbf64c69d7b7be8413c4ba2add78"
     path: ""
   # Will only be present if an '.ort.yml' configuration file with scope excludes was provided.
-Otherwise this is an empty object.
+Otherwise, this is an empty object.
   config:
     excludes:
       scopes: